lirlia/recursion/application_program/guess-the-number-game/README.md

 ❯ python3 main.py

-please enter the min number: 1 please enter the max number: 10
+please enter the min number: 1 please enter the max number: 20
-Please enter a number between 1 and 10: 3
+Please enter a number between 1 and 20: 3
-Your guess is too lowPlease enter a number between 1 and 10: 5 Your guess is too lowPlease enter a number between 1 and 10: 6 Your guess is too lowPlease enter a number between 1 and 10: 7 Your guess is too lowPlease enter a number between 1 and 10: 8 Your guess is too lowPlease enter a number between 1 and 10: 9 Your guess is too lowPlease enter a number between 1 and 10: 10 You guessed the number!

-❯ python3 main.py

-please enter the min number: 1 please enter the max number: 2
+Your guess is too low
+Please enter a number between 1 and 20: 10
+Your guess is too high
+Please enter a number between 1 and 20: 8
+Your guess is too high
-Please enter a number between 1 and 2: 2
+Please enter a number between 1 and 20: 7
-Your guess is too highPlease enter a number between 1 and 2: 1 You guessed the number!
+Your guess is too high
+Please enter a number between 1 and 20: 6
+You guessed the number!
 ```